 Why do you think humans have developed over time to show their emotions in their faces?
 It may help to look at the pictures on page 13 again.
-5 out of 7 are negative, surprise is a neutral expression, and joy is the only completely positive emotional expression.
+5 out of 7 are negative, surprise is neutral (it can be good or bad) and joy is the only completely positive emotional expression.